Stewards of Service

 The Bible says that nature speaks of the Glory of God, which is His character.
-Ellen White stresses the importance of this by telling us to study the lessons in nature.
+Sister White stresses the importance of this by telling us to study the lessons in nature.
 She says in Our High Calling, page 253: "Everything about us teaches us from day to day lessons of our Father's love and of His power, and of His laws that govern nature and that lie at the foundation of all government in heaven and in earth."
 Let's take a tree as an example.
-A mature tree uses precious earthly resources: it occupies space, utilizes air (Carbon dioxide which we exhale), water, and absorbs sunlight.
-In turn, we use the oxygen the tree exhales, and we take advantage of its shade.
+A mature tree uses precious earthly resources: it occupies space, utilizes air (Carbon-dioxide we exhale), water, and absorbs sunlight.
+In turn, we use the oxygen the tree releases, and we take advantage of its shade.
 Is this a fair exchange?
-Many trees yield fruit that when consumed, are not only tasty, but are good for our health.
-While trees cannot consume their byproducts (fruit), we can.
-There are other parts of the tree, which we utilize as well, such as its leaves and its wood.
-It seems that human beings benefit more from trees then trees do from us.
-Apparently, all of the resources that trees use end up benefiting mankind as well as the animals.
-Based on this observation we could say, that if trees were stewards, they would likely manage God's resources better than we.
+Many trees yield fruit that when consumed, is not only tasteful to our palate, but it is good for our health.
+Trees cannot consume fruits, as can we.
+There are other parts of the tree, which we utilize as well, such as the leaves and the wood of the tree for papers as well as numerous other products.
+It seems that human beings benefit more from trees then the three do from us.
+So, all the resources that trees use end up being for our benefit.
+And, it seems that trees do this – that is: serve us – selflessly.
+Well, wouldn't you say, If trees were stewards they would manage God's entrusted resources to benefit us, mankind?

-Our analogy of the tree is really about stewardship and serving others.
-When a steward is filled with the faith of God, his service is selfless.
+Our analogy of the tree is really one of stewardship and serving others.
+When a steward is faithful to God, his service is selfless.
 But, in our natural sinful state, we are selfish.
-We think only of ourselves, our plans, our concerns.
-When we give to others or do for them, often it is because we expect the service to redound beneficially to us.
-Often, we anticipate a tangible return such as money or other favors - tickets, a meal, a gift certificate, etc. Other times we derive an intangible return, such as favorable appreciation by others.
-Not infrequently, we serve out of feelings of guilt, coercion, or fear; hoping to be relieved from condemnation.
-Thus, we misuse Gods resources for our benefit even though we claim using these to serve others.
+We think only of ourselves.
+When we give to others or do for them, it is because we expect the service to be of benefit to us.
+Often we hope a tangible return, such as money or other favors – tickets, meal, gift certificate, etc. Other times the benefit we derive from serving others is intangible.
+We want to be seen to gain favor.
+Frequently, we serve out of feelings of guilt, coercion, or fear.
+We hope to be relieved from doom.
+Thus we misuse God's resources for our own benefit, even though we claim we are using these resources to serve others.

-Therefore, service is not proffered by guilt, coercion, or fear.
-The true Christian does not expect to gain absolution, freedom, or even peace.
-The service of a true Christian, in whom the Spirit dwells, is motivated by Agape - God's unconditional love - and the driving force is gratitude.
-A faithful follower of Christ gives and serves freely, for he has received freely (Matthew 10:8).
+A true Christian - at whatever level - is a faithful Steward.
+Just as a mature tree yields fruit, he or she will produce fruit (Galatians 5:22-25).
+The Spirit of God that dwells in him springs forth this fruit because the fruit is the character of God himself.
+Therefore, service is not out of guilt, coercion, or fear.
+The true Christian does not expect to gain absolution, freedom, or peace.
+The service of a true Christian, in whom the Spirit dwells, is motivated by Agape – God's unconditional love – and the driving force is really gratitude.
+A real follower of Christ gives and serves freely, for he has received freely (Matthew 10:8).

-Typically, we do not equate stewardship with the selfless serving of others.
-But, a steward serves his Master by caring for his assets, identifying with the Master and doing as the Master wishes.
-What is it that the Master desires "But to do justly, and to love mercy, and to walk humbly with thy God" (Micah 6:8).
-Perhaps the parable of the sheep and goats from Matthew 25 will illustrate the meaning further.
-Although the passage is lengthy, reading will refresh our memory.
-Matthew 25: 31-46 reads--
+Typically we do not equate stewardship with the selfless serving of others.
+As a steward serves his Master by caring for his assets, he does as the Master wishes.
+What are the Master's wishes? "…but to do justly, and to love mercy, and to walk humbly with thy God?"
+(Micah 6:8).
+Perhaps the following text from Matthew 25 will illustrate what this means:

 Matthew 25:46 And these shall go away into everlasting punishment: but the righteous into life eternal.

-Faithful stewards are sheep who identify with their Lord and unknowingly serve Him by helping those in need.
+Faithful stewards are sheep who unknowingly serve their Lord by helping those in need.
 Unfaithful stewards are the goats who served others but for personal gain.
-What is the motivating difference between the two?
+What is the difference between the two?
 It is Agape – God's unconditional love.
-The sheep possess the type of love that the Father possesses.
-This love which is His essence is that which led Him to give to all human beings "…His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life" (John 3:16).
-This love caused Jesus to weep because of the harm Sin had done to His creation (John 11:35).
-This is the same love that will be found in us as we permit the Holy Spirit to have His way with us (Romans 5:5).
-Christ Himself has said that by this all men will know that ye are my disciples (John 13: 34 – 35).
-Today, while it's day, will you let the Spirit transform you into a faithful steward that you may serve others as He wishes?
+The type of love that the Father is, which drove Him to give to all human beings "…His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life."
+This love made Jesus weep because of the harm Sin had done to His humanity (John 11:35).
+This love can only be found in us when we permit the Holy Spirit to dwell in us.
+This love makes us faithful stewards who serve others, as they are needful, as we were serving Christ Himself.
+Will you let the Spirit transform you into a faithful steward serving others as the Lord wishes?